JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 ```
 {initial-collapse-state="collapsed"}

-Standard context menu options are copy, cut, paste, and select all.
+Default context menu options are copy, cut, paste, and select all.
 You can add more menu items, customize style and
 texts, and so on.

 For more information, see the [Context Menu in Compose for Desktop](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Context_Menu)